hongseok-yang/graduatePL19/README.md

 ## 1. Important Announcements

+#### [27 October] The due date for the first critical review is approaching.

+The due date for the first critical review is the midnight on 1 November 2019 (Friday).
+Your review should be three pages or less.
+Make sure that you submit something even if your write-up is not as good as you want.
+As usual, you can submit your review in the CS520 homework submission box in the third floor of the E3-1 building, or electronically via KLMS.

 #### [27 October] [Homework3](https://github.com/hongseok-yang/graduatePL19/blob/master/Homework/Homework3/homework3-questions.pdf) is out.

 The third [homework](https://github.com/hongseok-yang/graduatePL19/blob/master/Homework/Homework3/homework3-questions.pdf) is out.
 The deadline is 2:00pm on the 15th of November 2019 (Friday).
 Submit your solutions to the TAs by putting them in the homework submission box in the third floor of the E3-1 building.
 If you type up your solutions, you can submit them via KLMS.